What Is Sexual Harassment Training?

 - How to intervene if you witness harassment

-An office setting puts emphasis upon employees’ interaction with other employees, while a restaurant setting demands a training that covers employees’ interaction with customers and vendors as well.
+An office setting puts emphasis on employees’ interaction with other employees, while a restaurant setting demands training that covers employees’ interaction with customers and vendors as well.

-Similarly, a recorded webinar won’t work, if you have hundreds of employees and an online harassment training would work better.
+Similarly, a recorded webinar won’t work if you have hundreds of employees, and online harassment training would work better.

 State and Local Laws

-Likewise, the sexual harassment laws differ with state.
+Likewise, the sexual harassment laws differ by state.
 Ensure that the training program meets your state’s standards for training, and covers state and local anti-harassment laws.

 Duration of the training program